nrd10/ProgramofStudyWebApp/README.md

 9. `password`: This variable should be set with the password users want to use for their superuser account to login to Django's Admin Interface.
 When the project is built in Docker a superuser account is created with the value set for 'password' with the username 'superuser'.
 How this is implemented is explained more in the [Management Commands](#management-commands) section.

-**Note:** Docker-compose expects .env variables to be typed as so:
+10. `DOMAIN`: This variable is used for authentication.
+This web application uses the OAuth protocol to authenticate Duke University students.
+In order for this authentication protocol to work, a CoLab OAuth application was created that was configured to point to a specific server.
+That server's address must be placed here in order for that application to correctly redirect users back to this Django application.
+E.g. vcm-5210.vm.duke.edu **Note:** Docker-compose expects .env variables to be typed as so:
 ```
 key=value